dantheman213/quick-screen-capture/README.md

 # Quick Screen Capture

-A Windows screen capture utility similar to MacOS' written in Golang.
+A Windows screen capture utility that behaves similar to MacOS' written in Golang.

 ## Download